panotom/OTM-Web-Frontend/README.md

 The new Web Frontend for opentopomap.org

-## Installation of the development environment
+## Installation of the Development Environment

 This web frontend is based on the node.js environment and uses Webpack 5 as packing engine.